monash-emu/summer/README.md

 Sphinx is used to automatically build reference documentation for this library.
 The documentation is automatically built and deployed to [summerepi.com](http://summerepi.com/) whenever code is pushed to `master`.

-To edit the documentation, start a jupyter notebook server as follows:
+To run or edit the code examples in the documentation, start a jupyter notebook server as follows:

 ```bash
 jupyter notebook --config docs/jupyter_notebook_config.py